Go Back

 Baked Apple Fritters

 Baked Apple Fritters are a delightful twist on the classic deep-fried treat, offering warm spiced apples in a soft, golden pastry with a light glaze.
-Baked instead of fried, these fritters deliver comforting flavors of cinnamon, nutmeg, and allspice, making them perfect for breakfast or a sweet snack.
+Baked instead of fried, these fritters deliver comforting flavors of cinnamon, nutmeg, making them perfect for breakfast or a sweet snack.

 Prep Time 10 minutes